My Shortlist

 VILLANOVA COLLEGE

 "Villanova College is York Region’s only independent Catholic school preparing young men and women for university and for life.
 Learning at Villanova is exciting, engaging and enduring.
 Small class sizes, the Teacher-Advisor Program and the Guided Learning Centre allow our faculty to give students the individual attention they require to reach and exceed their potential.
 Individual talents are nurtured through specialty academic programs, including Advanced Placement and STEM (Science, Technology, Engineering and Math) as well as extensive co-curricular programs including music, performing arts and athletics.
-Located on 53 acres on the Oak Ridges Moraine, the school is situated in an idyllic setting with state of the art facilities including an artificial turf field, triple gymnasium and completely wireless environment.
+Located on 53 acres on the Oak Ridges Moraine, the school is situated in an idyllic setting with state of the art facilities including an artificial turf field, triple gymnasium and brand new theatre, dining hall and specialty classrooms.
 The academic achievements of Villanova graduates have consistently been recognized through scholarship offers and acceptance to preferred universities.
 Our graduates have gone on to study at the most selective programs at highly regarded universities in North America and internationally.
 To provide your child with a foundation for lifelong success contact our admissions office or visit our website at www.villanovacollege.org."

 • Catholic Tradition of Academic Excellence